corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/writing-a-cordapp.md

     A module is a software component or part of a program that contains one or more routines.
 *class*
     A class defines a set of properties and methods that are common to all objects of one type.
 Classes are written in a defined structure to create a Java or Kotlin object.
 *dependency*
     When one object uses another object's function.

 CorDapp source code is typically divided into two or more modules.
-Each module is compiled into a separate `.jar`.
-Together, these `.jar`s form a single CorDapp.
+Each module is compiled into a separate JAR.
+Together, these JARs form a single CorDapp.

 CorDapps are usually independent structures which contain all the classes they need to run.
 However, some CorDapps are designed as libraries for other CorDapps, and cannot be run independently.